odinuv/web/en/apv/walkthrough/html/index.md

 ![Screenshot -- Page sample](/en/apv/walkthrough/html/static-1.png)

 ### Task -- Examine HTML
-Open web browser [Developer Tools](todo) and examine the structure of the HTML page.
+Open the web browser [Developer Tools](todo) and examine the structure of the HTML page.
 Can you see that elements are organized hierarchically?
 Can you spot attributes?

 {: .solution}